2018 South Australian state election: Independent

-Polling
+Opinion polling

 The July to September 2014 Newspoll saw Labor leading the Liberals on the two-party preferred (2PP) vote for the first time since 2009.
 The October to December 2015 Newspoll saw Marshall's leadership approval rating plummet 11 points to 30 percent, the equal lowest Newspoll approval rating in history for a South Australian Opposition Leader since Dale Baker in 1990.

 The first state-level Newspoll to be conducted in two years, in late 2017, did not publish a 2PP figure, claiming that calculating it had become difficult due to the large third-party primary vote of SA Best.
 Roy Morgan ceased publishing a 2PP figure from January 2018.

 Essential polling's 2PP figures were calculated with approximated SA Best preference flows of 60/40 to Liberal/Labor.